LimitlessSoft/LSCore/README.md

 # LSCore
-### free and open-source .NET Api framework
+### Free and open-source .NET Api framework

-A .NET Api framework which makes building your API faster and easier.
+A .NET libraries which makes building your API faster and easier.
-Include base generic managers which communicates with your database on table level.
-Include base api managers to easily communicate with other APIs and hande requests.
-Automatically scans your api project for Managers, Validators, Mappers.
+Using DI to implement managers, mappers, validators, converts and others for the faster building process.

 To effectively use this framework, follow your project infrastructure as described bellow

+For whole Framework to work, install LSCore.Contracts, LSCore.Domain, LSCore.Framework and LSCore.Repository (if you have database)

 ## Api structure
-Base structure of API using this framework should contains 5 projects.
+Base structure of API using this framework should contains 4 projects.
- - ProjectName.Api (Web Api Project)
+ - YourProject.Api (Web Api Project)
- - ProjectName.Contracts (Class Library)
- - ProjectName.Domain (Class Library)
+ - YourProject.Contracts (Class Library)
- - ProjectName.Repository (Class Library)
+ - YourProject.Domain (Class Library)
+ - YourProject.Repository (Class Library, if you are communicating with database)

 ### .Api
 Used to build controllers with endpoints which will call implementations from class library.
 Should not contain any logic inside it.
 This project must reference:
 `LSCore.Framework`
-`ProjectName.Domain`
-`ProjectName.Repository`
+`YourProject.Domain`
+`YourProject.Repository`

 Important: If you do not reference both `Domain` and `Repository` proejcts, Dependency Injection will not find Managers!
 Important: Endpoints inside your controllers should only be used to catch request and call managers method which contains all the logic, valiadtions, request handling and building resposne.

 Only folder you should have in this project is `Controllers` which contains your controllers.

 ### .Contracts
-Used to declare entity classes, enumerators, manager interfaces, dtos, constants, static classes.
+Used to declare entity classes, enumerators, manager interfaces, dtos, constants, static classes, dto mappers etc.
 This project must reference:
 `LSCore.Contracts`